hmoragrega/pubsub/README.md

 ```

 Steps:
-* Serializes the message data into using the marshaller
+* Serializes the message data using the marshaller
 * Sends the data, and the rest of the message fields
 as an `EnvelopeMessage` to the pub/sub system.